demichelislab/SPICE-pipeline/README.md

 install.packages('librarian')
 ```

+In order to run the analysis just run the script `bash fame_analysis.R`.
+When
-The script will automatically install the packages that are required to run it.
+launched the script will automatically install the packages that are needed and
+then the analysis will start.